smartfog/fogflow/doc/en/source/system_monitoring.rst

           #command to install unzip in ubuntu
           apt-get install unzip

-          #command to unzip the zip file dashboards.zip
+          #command to unzip the file dashboards.zip
           unzip dashboards.zip